-The Allied Health team is responsible for helping students handle issues such as truancy, school refusal, bullying, family conflict, self-esteem, anger management, study skills, stress management, social skills, time management and exam preparation, mediation of student disputes using conflict resolution models and assisting students with financial difficulties.
+At Craigieburn Secondary College we practice the State Wide Positive Behaviour Support (SWPBS) framework, a multi-tiered approached for primary prevention; targeted support and specialised systems for students with intensive needs.
+Strategies aim to improve social, emotional, behaviour and academic outcomes, and our experienced sub-school teams handle issues such as truancy, school refusal, bullying, family conflict, self-esteem, anger management, study skills, stress management, social skills, time management and exam preparation, mediation of student disputes using conflict resolution models and assisting students with financial difficulties.

-- individual and group counselling of students;
+- individual and group counselling of students

-- the provision of consultancy advice on effective behaviour management programs;
+- the provision of consultancy advice on effective behaviour management programs

-- student advocacy;
+- student voice and agency

-- liaison with other government or non-governmental welfare agencies or medical specialists;
+- liaison with other government or non-governmental welfare agencies or medical specialists.

 Craigieburn Secondary College also has access to the services of Northern Metropolitan psychologists, speech pathologists, social workers, visiting teachers and other related professionals.
 They work directly with the Allied Health Team, students and families to better understand speech and language, social and emotional issues which might be affecting the student’s ability to learn.
 They also work with teachers and our school to support students with additional needs.